ozmarie/pdc-assignments/MushroomFairyRings/README.md

 		Total: 17

 The initial state of the grid is saved in a file called `initial.dat` and the final state of the grid is saved in `final.dat`.
-Look at those file to see that they match what was printed out.
+Look at those files to see that they match what was printed out.
 Now you can try a slightly bigger example and increase the number of iterations several times- you should observe the `final.dat` file each time you run the following to see how more cells eventually become inert and a somewhat sloppy partial 'ring' of cells at various stages is around the outside of the grid.
 ```
  ./cpprand_mushroom_seq -i 5 -w 12 -l 12 -c -d
  ./cpprand_mushroom_seq -i 10 -w 12 -l 12 -c -d